+'''

+pyconll.util.find_ngrams (conll: Iterable[pyconll.unit.sentence.Sentence], ngram: Sequence[str], case_sensitive: bool = True) \rightarrow Iterator[Tuple[pyconll.unit.sentence.Sentence, int, List[pyconll.unit.token.Token]]]

+'''

-''' pyconll.util.find_ngrams (conll, ngram, case_sensitive=True) Find the occurences of the ngram in the provided Conll collection. '''
+Find the occurrences of the ngram in the provided Conll collection.

 This method returns every sentence along with the token position in the sentence that starts the ngram.
 The matching algorithm does not currently account for multiword tokens, so "don't" should be separated into "do" and "not" in the input.